-Having these steps in place is so critical in your job search because job searching really is like building a house.
-If you don’t have a strong foundation, nothing is going to like really solidify.
-So I highly recommend not skipping steps and really taking the time to understand your priorities and delineate what needs to get done when.
+Think of job searching like building a house.
+If you don’t have a strong foundation, nothing is going to solidify.
+I highly recommend not skipping steps and taking the time to understand your priorities of what needs to get done and when.

 Tip #2: Time Blocking

-When you can do that, you can make sure that you’re focused in and you know exactly what’s going to be on your calendar throughout the day.
-You can also time block your lunches, your breaks, and when you are checking emails.
+You can also time block your lunches, breaks, and even, when you’re checking emails.
 Personally, I check my emails three times a day, at 10:00 AM, 3:00 PM, and 6:00 PM.
-So outside of that, I’m not refreshing my inbox or constantly responding to random emails.
-Everything gets done in those specific allocated time blocks where I’m just dedicating to that one task.
-So the same concept applies to you and your job search.
+I’m not refreshing my inbox or constantly responding to emails notifications this way.
+When you time block, you’re focused and know exactly what’s going to be on your calendar.

 Tip #3: Finding Your Focus